 11. Palace of Versailles

 Wander the grounds around the royal chateau, and take a tour of the court that was once the center of political power in France.
 It’s impossible to miss luxurious Hall of Mirrors, where King Louis XIV not only entertained his guests but also intimidated them—a guest’s every move was reflected hundreds of times across the hall.
 Notably, it was also in the Hall of Mirrors where the Treaty of Versailles was signed.
-For the full experience, take a VIP Tour.

 Visit this chapel to see the intricate stained glass collections; watching the light play through the massive windows is truly a sight to behold.
 Though not as famous, many people consider Sainte-Chapelle to be more beautiful than Notre Dame.